ruby/www.ruby-lang.org/en/news/_posts/2017-08-29-multiple-vulnerabilities-in-rubygems.md

 * a DNS request hijacking vulnerability
 * an ANSI escape sequence vulnerability
-* a DoS vulernerability in the query command
+* a DoS vulnerability in the query command
 * a vulnerability in the gem installer that allowed a malicious gem to overwrite arbitrary files

 It is strongly recommended for Ruby users to take one of the following workarounds as soon as possible.

 ## Affected Versions

 * Ruby 2.2 series: 2.2.7 and earlier
 * Ruby 2.3 series: 2.3.4 and earlier
 * Ruby 2.4 series: 2.4.1 and earlier
 * prior to trunk revision 59672

 ## Workarounds